 Where discernment meets life.

-We invite you to pursue more than just a degree; we invite you to pursue your calling.
-All aspects of life have the potential to become sacred as Christ works through us to be His instruments of love to others.
-At Concordia St. Paul, you will be encouraged and empowered to consider whether God is calling you to reach out to others with the Gospel of Christ through professional service within the church.
+Christ works through all of us to be His instruments of love to others.
+Perhaps you are one those considering whether God is calling you to reach out to others through professional service within the church.

-Whether you come to campus already planning to pursue full-time church work or are not yet sure, CSP is the place for you.
+Whether you come to campus already planning to pursue full-time church work or are not yet sure, CSP is the place for exploring the possibilities.

 As each has received a gift, use it to serve one another, as good stewards of God’s varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
 To Him belong glory and dominion forever and ever.
 Amen.